peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * `EFloat DivideToExponent​(EFloat divisor,
                 long desiredExponentSmall,
                 EContext ctx)`<br>
- Divides two arbitrary-precision binary floats, and gives a particular exponent to the result.
+ Divides two arbitrary-precision binary floating-point numbers, and gives a particular exponent to the result.
 * `EFloat DivideToExponent​(EFloat divisor,
                 long desiredExponentSmall,
                 ERounding rounding)`<br>
- Divides two arbitrary-precision binary floats, and gives a particular exponent to the result.
+ Divides two arbitrary-precision binary floating-point numbers, and gives a particular exponent to the result.
 * `EFloat DivideToExponent​(EFloat divisor,
                 EInteger exponent,
                 EContext ctx)`<br>
- Divides two arbitrary-precision binary floats, and gives a particular exponent to the result.
+ Divides two arbitrary-precision binary floating-point numbers, and gives a particular exponent to the result.
 * `EFloat DivideToExponent​(EFloat divisor,
                 EInteger desiredExponent,
                 ERounding rounding)`<br>
- Divides two arbitrary-precision binary floats, and gives a particular exponent to the result.
+ Divides two arbitrary-precision binary floating-point numbers, and gives a particular exponent to the result.
 * `EFloat DivideToIntegerNaturalScale​(EFloat divisor)`<br>
- Divides two arbitrary-precision binary floats, and returns the integer part of the result, rounded down, with the preferred exponent set to this value's exponent minus the divisor's exponent.
+ Divides two arbitrary-precision binary floating-point numbers, and returns the integer part of the result, rounded down, with the preferred exponent set to this value's exponent minus the divisor's exponent.
 * `EFloat DivideToIntegerNaturalScale​(EFloat divisor,
                            EContext ctx)`<br>
  Divides this object by another object, and returns the integer part of the